-Diodes are used to protect circuits by limiting the voltage and also turn AC into DC.
-Semiconductors like silicon and germanium are used to make most of the diodes.
+Diodes are used to protect circuits by limiting the voltage and to also transform AC into DC.
+Semiconductors like silicon and germanium are used to make the most of the diodes.
 Even though they transmit current in a single direction, the way with which they transmit differs.
-There are different kinds of diodes and each type has their own applications.
+There are different kinds of diodes and each type has its own applications.

 Types of Diodes

 - Light Emitting Diode

 - Avalanche diode